Filling MIDI Velocity using U-Net Image Colorizer: Related Works

 While recent methods have treated MIDI as a sequence, those sequential models prioritize global features over local details \cite{li2024cnntransformer}, potentially affecting the scattered distribution of velocities.
 Inspired by image colorization, where precise grayscale images are overlaid with blurred color predictions \cite{zhang2016colorful}, MIDI velocity prediction can be approached similarly by leveraging given MIDI notes.
 This suggests that U-Net, a widely used architecture in image colorization \cite{wang2022cunet}, can be effective for MIDI velocity prediction.
 U-Net also dominates image segmentation and is frequently combined with self-attention mechanisms \cite{siddique2021unetvar, azad2024unetreview}.

 Both U-Net and attention mechanisms have shown success in music information retrieval (MIR) research.
 While U-Net has been effective in automatic music transcription (AMT) \cite{ped2020presunet, scarp2023uetamt}, the attention mechanism has been used to refine velocity estimation from performance audio \cite{kim2024method}.
-To clarify, the method proposed by Kim et al. \cite{kim2024method} is an audio U-Net, with FiLM attention to apply MIDI notes as supporting features.
 Since our task is MIDI-only, their audio-dependent approach is not applicable.